Skip to content

 Blue Monkey Makes

-Most people who've been through a failed custom software project — or heard enough stories about one — develop a reasonable hesitation around it.
-The budgets that ballooned.
-The timelines that doubled.
+The budget that ballooned.
+The timeline that doubled.
 The end result that didn't quite match what anyone had in mind.

 But most of the risk people associate with custom development doesn't come from the decision to build something custom.
 It comes from how the project was scoped, communicated, and run.
 Those are process problems, not technology problems.
 And they're solvable.